rat-software/rat-software/rat-extension/README.md

 * **CSV**: A structured file containing queries, ranks, titles, and AI overview texts.
 * **ZIP**: A full archive containing the CSV, activity logs, raw HTML files, and JPG screenshots.

+#### 4. Add your own Scraper
+1. Open the Scrapers button in the Extension.
+2. Click on Create New Scraper and add the base url of the search engine and the CSS-tags for the elements.
+3. You can also download your scraper and import it into another instance of your exension.

 ---

 ### 🔒 Permissions used in `manifest.json`